hull-graveyard/hull-starter/documentation.md

 #### `manifest.json`

-A JSON file that describe your ship.
+A JSON file that describes your ship.

 ## Manifest

-The manifest is a json file that describe a ship.
-It allows us to generate admin interfaces.
+The manifest is a json file that describes a ship.
+It allows Hull to generate a user interface to customize the ship.

 - [Minimal manifest](https://github.com/hull-ships/hull-comments-count/blob/master/manifest.json)
 - [Login Dialog Manifest](https://github.com/hull-ships/hull-login/blob/master/manifest.json)